Perodua: Logo history

 Perodua organised a competition in 1997 to find a new corporate logo, to be launched together with their upcoming model, tentatively known as the X555.
 The competition was won by Johnson Ng Weng Kuan, an architecture student from Universiti Teknologi Malaysia.
 Perodua officially unveiled the new corporate logo on 24 August 1998, when they launched Malaysia's first sport utility vehicle, the Perodua Kembara.

-The new logo maintains the 'P' and '2' and the colours of the old, squarish logo, but has been stylised further to become elliptical.
+The new logo maintained the 'P' and '2' and the colours of the old, squarish logo, but has been stylised further to become elliptical.

+In June 2008, Perodua launched a new corporate identity.
+This included an update to the logo, which maintained the 'P' and '2' and the main colour blocks from previous logos but brightened the colours, adding a metallic look and a three-dimensional effect.